 “Congratulations.
 You have a convoluted, tricky and extraordinarily devious mind.
 I promise not to disclose this to another soul.”

 Geoff Adlam, managing editor of “LawTalk” (the magazine of the New Zealand Law Society)

 “I’m assured by readers who are good at this sort of thing that they are excellent, suitably challenging puzzles.”

 Kirsty Cameron, Editor and Publisher of “The Hobson” (an Auckland based lifestyle magazine)

 And a few miscellaneous ones such as “Science, Miss Hawthorne!”, “Thisbe the verse” and “A crossword jigsaw!” are available here

 Maya (Sanskrit माया), literally means “illusion” and “magic”.
 However, the term has multiple meanings depending on the context … in later Vedic texts and modern literature dedicated to Indian traditions, Maya connotes a “magic show, an illusion where things appear to be present but are not what they seem” (From Wikipedia).

+Apart from the fame and riches, you mean?
 In my opinion, compiling cryptic crosswords is stand-up comedy for introverts.
-If I can get a laugh (or groan) when someone solves a clue, I feel my work has been worthwhile. 🙂
+If I can get a laugh (or groan) when someone solves a clue, I feel my work has been worthwhile. 😀

 If you are interested in featuring a quirky, original cryptic crossword, tailored to current events and/or content in a publication, please get in touch.